 International Equity ADR

-- 69% of the Navigator® Small Cap portfolio is in small-cap stocks with the balance in mid-cap stocks and cash.
+- Navigator® International Equity/ADR is positioned with 18.8% in emerging markets, with the balance in developed economies and cash.

 Taxable Fixed Income